 - Other (i.e. psychologist, community members, principal, gifted coordinator, etc.)

 The district shall provide at least two opportunities per year for assessment in the case of each student requesting assessment or referred for assessment.
 The district provides four Gifted Assessment Windows per year: August 15-September 15, November 15-December 15, February 15-March 15, and May 15-June 15 for children requesting assessment or referred for assessment to ensure referred students are assessed within 90 days of referral.
 Referral forms must be submitted by the day preceding a Gifted Assessment Window to ensure testing occurs during said Window.
 All assessments are administered by qualified personnel, with results available within 30 days of assessment.
-The deadline for data collection to inform student eligibility for Advanced Programming in grades 4-8 is March 15th.
+The deadline for data collection to inform student eligibility for Gifted / Advanced Programming in grades 4-8 is June 15th.
 Thus, any requested testing should occur within the windows which precede this date for placement the following school year.

 A Gifted Referral Form is available for download via the link provided under “Resources” on the right side of the webpage.
 It can also be procured from the Guidance Counselor within each school or by clicking on the link on this page